 You should also consider your current breast size, shape, and position.
 Are your breasts set wide apart?
 Close together?
 Are they symmetrical?
+We guide you through these issues in this related blog post.
 All of these factors, including the thickness of your skin and amount of breast tissue you have, will affect the appearance of your augmented breasts and should factor into your decision making.

 Can you see the common thread here?
 Breast implant sizing is a very individual process, and you’ll need to do some work in figuring it all out.

 - How will your new size and shape work with your activities?
 The way you like to dress?
 Your personality?

 Realize that there will be some differences in shape, the weight of your breasts, and appearance.
 Are you OK with those changes and what they might mean?

 Changing technologies have produced different types and styles of breast implants.
 If you’re confused about breast implant terminology, you’re not alone.
 (We explain the various breast implants terms in this related blog post.)

 Today’s breast implants can be saline (saltwater solution) or silicone gel.
 Saline implants are filled during surgery.
 Silicone gel implants come in a variety of consistencies and cohesion levels.
 They maintain their shape within the implant shell.

 - Profile: low, moderate, high.
 The profile determines the projection you’d like to see.
 What kind of fullness can you achieve with the increased volume?
 Again, it’s a very individual process.
 One patient may want “upper pole fullness” while another may want more projection all over.
 In terms of volume, implants are measured in CCs (cubic centimeters), starting in the 100s, and generally going up to 800 (custom sizes are available).